 The beauty alone would be enough to draw visitors in, and this is an added boon to the historical and religious interests at the site.
-There are so many things to see and do in this region, that visiting the mosque opens a traveler’s itinerary to a plethora of regional sites that are not found anywhere else.
+There are so many things to see and do in this region.
+Visiting the monument opens a traveler’s itinerary to many regional sites not found anywhere else in the world.

 Taking a walk through Old Larnaka, one can sense the vibrancy and feel of the city that would have existed as the mosque was created, with the smells of local cuisine lingering on the air while people bustle to and fro along the old city streets.

 An important historical and religious site, one should consider adding it to the list of places to visit while in Cyprus.
-The beauty of the area continues to draw visitors in, as well as all the history that surrounds the site and the lore of the mosque.
+The beauty of the area continues to draw in visitors.
+Another draw is the history that surrounds the site and the lore of the mosque.

-The location is not solely limited to visitors of the Muslim faith, and anyone of any religion should consider a visit to this site.
+The location is not solely limited to visitors of the Muslim faith, and anyone of any religion should consider a visit to Hala Sultan.